Three-Pepper Bean Dip

 - 1. In a large bowl, combine the first 10 ingredients.
 Transfer to a greased 1-1/2-qt. baking dish.
 Cover and bake at 325° for 25 minutes.

 - 2. Sprinkle with cheese.
-Bake, uncovered, 5-10 minutes longer or until bubbly.
+Bake, uncovered, until bubbly, 5-10 minutes longer.
 Serve warm with chips.
-Yield: 5 cups.